Swalwell says he plans to resign from Congress amid sexual misconduct allegations

 Swalwell’s resignation isn’t the end of the fallout from the allegations.
 The Manhattan District Attorney’s Office said Saturday it is investigating the allegation of sexual assault the former staffer said took place in New York.
 The Alameda County District Attorney’s Office told CNN in a statement Saturday it is “evaluating whether any alleged criminal conduct occurred within” the Bay Area county, where the same woman accused Swalwell of a separate act of sexual misconduct she said took place in 2019.

 Once a member of the House Intelligence Committee, Swalwell played a high-profile role in both impeachments of President Donald Trump.
-Swalwell was appointed by then-Speaker House Speaker Nancy Pelosi to serve as an impeachment manager to argue Democrats’ case in the Senate during Trump’s second impeachment trial in 2021.
+Swalwell was appointed by Pelosi to serve as an impeachment manager to argue Democrats’ case in the Senate during Trump’s second impeachment trial in 2021.

 In 2023, then-House Speaker Kevin McCarthy denied seats on the intelligence panel to Swalwell and Adam Schiff, a fellow California Democrat and the former chairman of the panel.